 Did you know that you regularly pay Value Added Tax without realizing it?
 Basically, almost every good or service transacted in South Africa has an indirect tax charged on it by the SARS (South African Revenue Service).
 As a business, there are several benefits to be enjoyed from acquiring a VAT number, but prior to that, you must be knowledgeable about the VAT registration requirements as specified by the SARS.

 The VAT rate in South Africa has faced several increments over the years since its introduction in 1991.
 Initially, it was levied at a statutory rate of 10% in 1991.
 Two years later, it was increased to 14%, and it remained that way until 2018 when new changes were introduced.
-As of April 1st, 2018, the new rate was set at 15%, and it remains the same in 2020.
-With the new changes in the current fiscal year, there are questions arising on regulations surrounding registration and the filing process.
+As of April 1st, 2018, the new rate was set at 15%, and it remains the same in 2021.
+There are questions arising on regulations surrounding registration and the filing process.
 What has changed?
 How will this new rate impact my business?
 Does that mean products and services will cost more?

 Below, we will look into all these questions in detail to help ease your confusion.